-Can police force you to give blood in a routine DUI case?
+Can police force you to blood test in a routine DUI case?

 If you are stopped for a suspected DUI in Florida, the police may try to tell you that you must submit to a blood test or risk losing your driver's license.
 While Florida's implied consent laws mean that if you refuse a field sobriety test or a breathalyzer test, you risk the loss of your license, you do not have to submit to a blood test.